Hypemovement/hypemovementchat/index.md

 Some of the things we offer here at The Movement include...
 - FREE Auto Checkout for Every Release and Restocks.
-- 1:1 Help with Botting.
+- 1:1 Help with botting.
-- Blazing Fast Monitors
+- Blazing Fast Monitors.
-- Weekly Giveaways
+- Weekly Giveaways.
-- Online Brick Links
+- Online Brick Links.
-- In-store Information
+- In-store Information.
-- Stock Picks
+- Stock Picks.
-- 24/7 Online Support
+- 24/7 Online Support.
-- Lowkey Flips
+- Lowkey Flips.
-- Discounted Shipping Labels
+- Discounted Shipping Labels.

 and MUCH MUCH More!

 ### Subscribe